-When I started this project last spring, I was working on artwork for the group show “Voyages” at the Italian Cultural Centre of Vancouver.
-I was painting the tower climbs I had done in Italy.
-So I had an idea to paint the same view of Vancouver…
+When I started this project, I was working on artwork for the group show “Voyages” at the Italian Cultural Centre of Vancouver.
+I was painting the lookouts from tower climbs I had done in Italy.
+So I had an idea to paint the same views of Vancouver…

-I climbed the iconic structure of the Vancouver Skyline: the Harbour Centre to see what would inspire me.
-The sunset from up there had so many wonderful colors that I could bring into the shoe.
+For the painting, I climbed the iconic structure of the Vancouver Skyline: the Harbour Centre to see what would inspire me.
+The sunset from up there had so many wonderful colors, blues and warm-browns, that I could bring into the shoe.
 I created this piece called “Overlooking the City”, the name has a double meaning because Vancouver locals rarely visit this spot and therefore it is “overlooked”, and similarly the scene is literally looking over Vancouver from above.

 Overlooking the City – Joanne Hastie – 2016 – Acrylic on Canvas (48″ x 36″)